 Some NETs are called ‘functioning tumours’ because they produce extra hormones which are released into the bloodstream and can cause symptoms such as flushing and diarrhoea.
 NETs that do not produce extra hormones are called ‘non-functioning tumours and are not associated with these types of symptoms.3,4

-The most recent UK incidence (2013/2014) is recorded at 8 per 100,000 persons and over 4000 new NETs patients are being diagnosed each year.5 The incidence and prevalence is steadily rising both in the US and UK and this is owed due to earlier diagnosis and increasing awareness.6
+In 2015 the incident rate for NETs in England was recorded at 9 per 100,000 persons5 and over 4000 new NETs patients are being diagnosed each year.6 The incidence and prevalence is steadily rising both in the US and UK and this is owed due to earlier diagnosis and increasing awareness.7

 At Novartis we are committed to improving the lives of patients with NETs.
 We have a strong heritage in research and innovation in NETs and work closely with patient advocacy groups and healthcare professionals to ensure quality of care and equality for all.
 Some of our work includes:

 Supporting the creation and development of NETs services in the UK.
-We have a dedicated team committed to developing innovative tools and solutions to improve patient care and help the NHS to meet its 5-year Forward View.
+We have a dedicated team committed to developing innovative tools and solutions to improve patient care and help the NHS to meet The NHS Long Term Plan.

-Working in collaboration with doctors, nurses and NHS managers to drive improvements in care through innovative, tailor-made solutions to improve patient outcomes.
+Working in collaboration with doctors, nurses and NHS managers to drive improvements in care through innovative, tailor-made solutions such as a homecare programme that allows patients to receive their medicines at home.

 Working in collaboration with the NHS on Joint Working projects* (JWPs) to improve outcomes for patients with NETs: